Riverside Church: Paintings

 Paintings by Heinrich Hofmann that were purchased by Rockefeller Jr. and donated to the church in November 1930 are displayed in the building.
-Christ in the Temple (1871) and Christ and the Young Rich Man (1889) are displayed in the assembly hall beneath the nave, and are usually locked within the cabinets there.
+Christ in the Temple (1871) and Christ and the Young Rich Ruler (1889) are displayed in the assembly hall beneath the nave, and are usually locked within the cabinets there.
 Hofmann's Christ in Gethsemane (1890) is displayed the Gethsemane chapel.

 Stained glass

 Riverside Church's main building contains 51 stained glass windows, excluding small grisaille windows.
 These were created in a mosaic style, which was becoming more popular at the time of the church's construction.
 Of these, 34 windows are in the nave; most of them include religious iconography.
 Generally, the richly colored windows are on the building's western side, which is considered the "light" side, while those with muted colors are on the eastern "dark" side.

 French glassmakers Jacques Simon from Reims Cathedral and Charles Lorin from Chartres Cathedral were hired to create the glass for the clerestory windows in the nave.
 Lorin designed the stained-glass windows on the western side of the clerestory while Simon designed those on the eastern side.
 Both sets of windows depict general religious and governmental themes, and also incorporate secular iconography and depictions of non-Christians.
 The clerestory windows closely resemble those at Chartres and include a rose with lancet windows.
 The other windows in the nave were created by Boston-based firm Reynolds, Francis and Rohnstock and depict 138 scenes with both religious and non-religious contexts.
 The three groups of stained glass windows in the apse and the nine stained glass windows in the South Hall were created by Harry Wright Goodhue.